 South Cornwall · PL25

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Charlestown, that work is shaped by the place itself — Charlestown is a Georgian-planned harbour village south of St Austell, World Heritage designated for its china clay shipping history, with tall ships still moored in the harbour, with a building stock that leans toward Georgian harbour cottages and Victorian villas.
+Charlestown sits in South Cornwall, and that geography ends up in the drawings — Charlestown is a Georgian-planned harbour village south of St Austell, World Heritage designated for its china clay shipping history, with tall ships still moored in the harbour, with a building stock that leans toward modern carefully matched coastal homes and Georgian harbour cottages.

 - Conservation Area